blabla1337/skf-flask/skf/markdown/code_examples/asp/36-code_example--Preventing_Session_Hijacking--.md

 	/*
-	the only thing left to do now is to update your track_sessions table by inserting the ipadress, sessionID and userID if you want to accept the other sessions as valid.
+	the only thing left to do now is to update your track_sessions table by inserting the ipaddress, sessionID and userID if you want to accept the other sessions as valid.
 	Otherwise the user just has to terminate his current session in order to lock out the other sessions.
 	*/